Interesting week here in Barcelona.

 I am too.

 I don’t know.
-Maybe Hasél is a more popular rapper than I thought.
+Maybe Hasél is a more popular than I thought.
 Or maybe people are just fed up.

 A final note today…